sjbrown/misc_work/deckahedron/foundation.md

 ## Reshuffling

-If a player ends their turn *5 or fewer* cards in their Deckahedron, they **must** reshuffle their discard pile back into the Deckahedron.
+If a player ends their turn with *5 or fewer* cards in their Deckahedron, they **must** reshuffle their discard pile back into the Deckahedron.

 Otherwise, used cards do not necessarily have to get reshuffled into